commercetools/commercetools-sdk-typescript/BEST_PRACTICES.md

   .build()
 ```

-## How to effectively use Commercetools JS/TS SDK middlewares
+## How to effectively use commercetools JS/TS SDK middlewares

 Middleware is used to add functionality to the request object in the TypeScript SDK.
 You can add middleware when creating the TypeScript SDK client.
 Multiple middleware can be added using a chain of middleware builder methods.